mathmaster13/fynotek/dates-and-times.md

 > *fuho us kynsi fo.*\
 > It is 3:02.

+You can, of course, use other words, such as forms of *mawak*, instead of "fuho".

 ### Abbreviation
 Abbreviating time is done with "[hour]K[minute]" (or "[hour]k[minute]").
 When abbreviating, keep the 0 if there are no minutes.